 - For the oven, use baking soda or fire extinguisher.

 - Do not use a cloth to whack the fire, it will fan it and make it grow.

 - Do not pour kerosene into your stove when the stove is lighted, it can explode.

-- If all fails and the fire is spreading, get everyone out and call your fire service.
-(Please my fellow Nigerians do not LOL ).
+- If all fails and the fire is spreading, get everyone out and call your local fire service.

 - Do not try to pull them off over the head or rub off the fire, just stop any movements that can fan the flames of the fire.